xeraa/Ubercharts/readme.md

     cd Ubercharts/
     gradle idea

-Beside some other files, this will create beside a project file named ``Ubercharts.ipr`` in your ``Ubercharts`` directory.
+Beside some other files, this will create a project file named ``Ubercharts.ipr`` in your ``Ubercharts`` directory.
 You can open this file with IntelliJ IDEA, in order to open the Ubercharts project.